 the office for further review at the earliest opportunity via our Maintenance / Repair report stystem:

-If you need to speak to someone, here are some useful phone numbers depending on what time of day it is:
+If you need to speak to someone, here are some useful phone numbers depending on when you are getting in touch:

 - 07867 367869 – EMERGENCIES – Any time outside of the above hours: Firstcall Trade Services Out-of-Hours